 Lecturers in the Biomedical Engineering Department are generally employed on an as-needed basis, to teach one or more classes, including labs.
 Lecturers are expected to have expertise in the subject matter of the class or lab that they are employed to teach.
 The regular duties of the lecturer include:

-- Grading course assignments, examinations and project reports, and assigning of appropriate grades in a timely manner at the end of the semester,
+- Grade course assignments, examinations and project reports, and assigning of appropriate grades in a timely manner at the end of the semester.

-- Enforcing academic policies in the assigned course, such as academic integrity violations and reporting violations to the appropriate authorities,
+- Enforce academic policies in the assigned course, such as academic integrity violations, and report violations.

-- Posting the final grades in a timely manner at the end of the semester.
+- Post the final grades in a timely manner at the end of the semester.

 The applicant must be committed to teaching at the highest academic and professional caliber, and maintain a student-centric approach at all times, thus contributing to the development of students as productive, responsible, and caring citizens of the world.
 In particular, applicants must have a strong commitment to: (a) teaching and working with a diverse population of students at the undergraduate and graduate (MS) levels, (b) curricular innovation to complement and further advance the Biomedical Engineering Department’s programs, and (c) laboratory development that will enhance the quality of education and research.
 Development of externally funded research programs and laboratory capabilities are encouraged.